 After-the-Fact Referral Fees

 Beginning in 1998, Worldwide ERC® initiated action to address the legislative and regulatory environment impacting employee relocations.
-In cooperation with the Association of Real Estate Licensing Law Officials (ARELLO), Worldwide ERC® developed a Policy Statement on the Collection of Real Estate Referral Fees,
+In cooperation with the Association of Real Estate Licensing Law Officials (ARELLO), Worldwide ERC® developed a Policy Statement on the Timely Disclosure of Real Estate Referral Fees,